jzhou45/Greek-Mythology-Card-Jitsu/README.md

 ## Functionality & MVPs
-In Greek Mythology Card-Jitsu, players will be able to:
+In Olympus Card-Jitsu, players will be able to:
   * Select against 2 different A.I. opponents
   * Start new games with a shuffled deck
   * Select and play cards from their hand